-- Toggle the PTO ON/OFF switch, or the Dash PTO Mode Control Switch, to the ON position.
-Text indicating PTO engagement and/or PTO Mode control location appear inside the speedometer.
-It is possible to see the letters AN in the transmission gear indicator when the PTO is active.
-This symbol indicates that the vehicle has the PACCAR TX-12/TX-18 or Eaton Endurant automated transmission.

-- Press the Cruise Control (CC)

-ON/OFF switch to enable PTO
+- Toggle the PTO ON/OFF switch to the ON position.
+Text indicating PTO engagement will appear at the center of the display.
+Depending on configurations, some Vehicles with PACCAR transmissions will display the letters AN in the transmission gear indicator. - Press the Cruise Control (CC) ON/OFF button to enable PTO speed control operations.
+A white speed control enabled icon will appear